-determine if goal was reached.)
+Evaluation procedure (How to determine if goal was reached.)

-and the outcomes (mid-term effects) have been defined.
+To assess the scope of the objectives and results established in this measure, several objectively verifiable indicators (OVI) for the outputs (short-term effects) and the outcomes (mid-term effects) have been defined.
 The outcome indicators are limited as this is an analysis-oriented measure.
 In the framework of the study, indicators on multiple aspects of the wage structure will be designed and provided with input values-.